dotnet/docs/docs/csharp/language-reference/operators/lambda-expressions.md

 :::code language="csharp" source="snippets/lambda-expressions/GeneralExamples.cs" id="SnippetDefaultParameters":::

-You can also declare lambda expressions with `params` arrays as parameters:
+You can also declare lambda expressions with `params` arrays or collections as parameters:

 :::code language="csharp" source="snippets/lambda-expressions/GeneralExamples.cs" id="SnippetParamsArray":::

 As part of these updates, when a method group that has a default parameter is assigned to a lambda expression, that lambda expression also has the same default parameter.
-A method group with a `params` array parameter can also be assigned to a lambda expression.
+A method group with a `params` collection parameter can also be assigned to a lambda expression.

-Lambda expressions with default parameters or `params` arrays as parameters don't have natural types that correspond to `Func<>` or `Action<>` types.
+Lambda expressions with default parameters or `params` collections as parameters don't have natural types that correspond to `Func<>` or `Action<>` types.
 However, you can define delegate types that include default parameter values:

 :::code language="csharp" source="snippets/lambda-expressions/GeneralExamples.cs" id="DelegateDeclarations":::